pcolina/phaser-simon/README.md

 ## How to Play

-- Use the arrow keys to move the player character.
+- Use the arrow keys to move and jump the player character.
-- Press the spacebar to perform an action (e.g., jump).
-- Try to reach the end of the level or achieve the game's objective.
+- no objective yet :S.

 ## Credits